belmont-bhagat/substitute-teacher/README.md

 ---

-For any question, start with your role’s docs above, or ask your instructor!
+For any question, pick your role above and follow those docs first.